 My Teaching Philosophy

-When I started school at grade one, I wanted to share my little knowledge with my friends, therefore every night after dinner I would run to the kitchen and they would gather around the table, me with my exercise book and them with papers and pencils we would share what I had learn.
+When I started school in grade one, I wanted to share my little knowledge with my friends, therefore every night after dinner I would run to the kitchen and they would gather around the table, me with my exercise book and them with papers and pencils we would share what I had learned.
 It was the highlight of my day.

-I teach at a University here in the East of Africa, between Ethiopia and Somaliland, although my main fields are Online Entrepreneurship and Digital Marketing, I also teach English, for advance conversation, so obviously my teaching method or style is based on Communicative Approach, but I go a bit further and use the Dogme methodology, known for encouraging teaching without published textbooks and focuses instead on conversational communication among learners and teacher.
+I teach at a University here in the East of Africa, between Ethiopia and Somaliland, although my main fields are Online Entrepreneurship and Digital Marketing, I also teach English, for advanced conversation, so obviously my teaching method or style is based on the Communicative Approach, but I go a bit further and use the Dogme methodology, known for encouraging teaching without published textbooks and focuses instead on conversational communication among learners and teacher.
 Notwithstanding this fact, I’m not a purist so I try to follow the lesson plan organized by the department.

-My system of teaching is rather different from the other teachers in the sense that they call me by my first name and we sometimes about once a month we go to a cafeteria or a museum for a break, this really helps communication and informality.
+My system of teaching is rather different from the other teachers in the sense that they call me by my first name and sometimes about once a month we go to a cafeteria or a museum for a break, this really helps communication and informality.

 As I said I try to follow the lesson plan so if the lesson for that week is about mental health, I would start by briefly explain about the lesson, then I would mention a personal story of mental health issue, in my family, even if I have to make it up and from there encourage my students to open up and talk about their own stories.

 Assessment is based on personal interaction and communication with others.
 I’m not a big fan of tests or exams.